Faces of the Rainforest

 These three animals are just some of the fun and fascinating creatures you will discover in the Zoo’s awe-inspiring new rainforest exhibit.
 We don’t want you to miss out on your old favorites like the giant anteater, Chilean flamingos and white-faced saki – who will also call the new rainforest home.
 Whether you are interacting with toucans and troupials (troupials are a large passerine bird species found in Central America and tropical South America) inside the exhibit’s free-flight aviary or viewing an anaconda and colorful tropical fish, this immersive wildlife experience will take you on a journey to the depths of the Amazon Rainforest.
 Adults and children will discover how these diverse species, big and small, create the complex ecosystem rainforests thrive on, and learn what we can all do to ensure they survive.

-Note: The Faces of the Rainforest Building currently closes daily at 3:30 pm.
-Guests must be in line for the exhibit by 3:00 pm to be ensured entry.
+Note: The Faces of the Rainforest Building is currently open daily 10:00 am - 4:00 pm Guests must be in line for the exhibit by 3:30 pm to be ensured entry.